LuisS96/Redes_de_Computadoras/proyecto_final/README.md

 ### Email Server
 #### Theory
+The term “Email Server” refers to a computer dedicated to handle and distribute incoming mail to it’s local users, and send outgoing messages.
+This type of server uses the Simple Mail Transfer Protocol (SMTP) to create ist client-server application model.

+The process of handling an outgoing email can be divided into six steps:
+- Once the mail is composed, the email client connects to the SMTP server.
+- The SMTP server receives the client’s email; address, the recipient's email address, the body of the message, and any files attached to the mail.
+- The SMTP server communicates to the recipient's email address corresponding Domain Name Server.
+- The Domain Name Server takes the recipient's email domain name and translates it into an IP address and sends it to the sender’s SMTP server.
+- Now, the SMTP server connects to the recipient's SMTP server and sends the actual message.
+- The recipient's SMTP server reads the message and directs it to the corresponding user.
+At this point, the message can be viewed by the recipient.

 #### Installation Guide
 The install of Postfix, Dovecot, MariaDB, rkhunter, and binutils is needed, therefore run the following code bliock: